SEBR-0429/u3_react_conditional_rendering/README.md

 <img src ="https://is1-ssl.mzstatic.com/image/thumb/VQxilvxrSKyrw4KaQkeyYQ/1200x675mf.jpg"/>

 Ternaries can be a bit confusing at first, but they all follow this similar syntax.
 Try them out, and see how much better you feel with them after a few attempts!
+They can either go inside of a Return statement, or we can return full Components inside of a Ternary

 ### Switch Statements: